Mmehdi09/Car-Image-Classifier-Using-Deep-Learning-and-Streamlit/README.md

 # Car-Image-Classifier-Using-Deep-Learning-and-Streamlit
 This project applies Deep Learning and Computer Vision to classify vehicle images.
 Built with TensorFlow and Streamlit, it provides real-time car recognition, confidence scores, and interactive visualizations.
-The system offers an accurate, scalable, and user-friendly solution for intelligent vehicle identification and analysis.-
+The system offers an accurate, scalable, and user-friendly solution for intelligent vehicle identification and analysis.

 ## Problem Statement

 Manual identification of vehicle types from images is time-consuming, error-prone, and not scalable for modern intelligent systems such as traffic monitoring, smart parking, and automated surveillance.
 There is a need for an automated, accurate, and efficient system capable of classifying vehicle images into predefined categories using computer vision techniques.

----

 ## Proposed Solution